A causal fused lasso for interpretable heterogeneous treatment effects estimation: Theory

 where

 We say that $f$ has bounded variation if $\text{TV}(f) < \infty$.
 For a fixed $C$, the collection

-is a rich class of functions that contains important function classes, such as Lipschitz continuous functions, piecewise constant and piecewise Lipschitz functions.
+is a rich class of functions that contains, among others, Lipschitz continuous functions, piecewise constant and piecewise Lipschitz functions.
 We refer the reader to \cite{ mammen1997locally,tibshirani2014adaptive} for comprehensive studies of nonparametric regression on the class $\mathcal{F}_C$.